awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.DBAccounts.md

 **Note**
 If you see the following message, it means that the AWS\-provided plugin is not available for the current DB instance\.
 `ERROR 1524 (HY000): Plugin 'AWSAuthenticationPlugin' is not loaded`
 To troubleshoot this error, verify that you are using a supported configuration and that you have enabled IAM database authentication on your DB instance\.
-For more information, see [Availability for IAM database authentication](UsingWithRDS.IAMDBAuth.md#UsingWithRDS.IAMDBAuth.Availability) and [Enabling and disabling IAM database authentication](UsingWithRDS.IAMDBAuth.Enabling.md)\.
+For more information, see [Region and version availability](UsingWithRDS.IAMDBAuth.md#UsingWithRDS.IAMDBAuth.Availability) and [Enabling and disabling IAM database authentication](UsingWithRDS.IAMDBAuth.Enabling.md)\.

 After you create an account using `AWSAuthenticationPlugin`, you manage it in the same way as other database accounts\.
 For example, you can modify account privileges with `GRANT` and `REVOKE` statements, or modify various account attributes with the `ALTER USER` statement\.